jamie-sherriff/android-platform-tools/README.md

 This grabs the latest SDK Platform tools from https://developer.android.com/studio/releases/platform-tools.html

-Fully multi platform Tested on windows and Linux.
+Fully multi platform and tested on windows and Linux.
 Also should work on Mac OS, please let me know if it does not.

 It will Also store the Android platform tools locally and check it exists at runtime so it does not download each time.